sourcegraph/handbook/content/departments/people-talent/people-ops/process/onboarding.md

 🗺 **Talent outside the US**

-You can read more about how we engage talent outside the US [here].
+You can read more about how we engage talent outside the US [here](how-we-engage-talent-outside-the-us/index.md).

 ### Onboarding expectations